marcus-rk/code_collector/README.md

 ---

-## Setting up `collect_code` as a Terminal Command
+## Setting up `wrapitup` as a Terminal Command

-This guide will help you set up `collect_code` as a system-wide command, so you can invoke its magic from any directory on your system!
+This guide will help you set up `wrapitup` as a system-wide command, so you can invoke its magic from any directory on your system!

 ### Prerequisites